goplot/goplot/README.md

 You can use goplot to:

-  1. Pace your parallel plotting
+  1. Pace and monitor the performance of your parallel plotting.
-  2. Monitor eligible plots passing the plot filter
+  2. Monitor eligible plots passing the plot filter.
-  3. Monitor your farm space
+  3. Monitor your farm space.
   4. Assess your XCH wins!

 Scripts